osbm/programming-languages/README.md

 # Build and run Python example
 nix run .#python

-# Build and run Rust example
+# Or you can first build and then run to compare compilation and execution times
+nix build .#rust
 nix run .#rust

-# Build and run any other language
-nix run .#<language>
 ```